Eschatologue/CM_wiki/docs/class/magus/index.md

 You can also use an Arcane Focus as a spellcasting focus.

-### Level 1: Weapon Mastery

-Your training with weapons allows you to use the mastery properties of two kinds of weapons of your choice with which you have proficiency, such as Longbows and Shortswords.

-Whenever you finish a Long Rest, you can do one of the following:

-***Change Weapon***
-You can change the kinds of weapons you chose.
-For example, you could switch to using the mastery properties of Scimitars and Longswords, or

-**Replace Weapon Mastery^*CM*^**
-You can choose any of the kinds of Mastery weapons you're using and replace the Mastery property of each with another Mastery property.
-The chosen kind of weapon must qualify for the new property.
-For example, you could replace the Scimitar's Nick property with the Vex property.

---8<-- "includes/snippets/item-mastery.md"

 ### Level 2: Spellstrike

 You learn to channel your spells through weapons.
-Once per turn when you would make an attack, you can cast a Magus spell, expending a spell slot as normal, and make an attack with a melee Arcane Armoury weapon.
-To be channeled through a Spellstrike attack in this way, the spell must meet the following requirements:
+Once per turn, when you make an attack with a melee weapon from your Arcane Armoury, you can cast a Magus spell by expending a spell slot.
+The spell must meet the following criteria:

 - The Magus spell must have a casting time of an Action.
 - The Magus spell must require a single spell attack roll, force its target to make a saving throw, or affect a total number of hit points worth of creatures (like *Sleep*).

 If your attack misses, the spell fails and has no effect.
 On a hit, the spell takes effect immediately after the normal effects and damage of your weapon attack, using the rules below:

 :aoe-rad: ***Area of Effect***

-:   If the spell targets an area greater than a 10-foot cube, it takes effect as a 15-foot :aoe-cone: cone originating from you, which must include your target, or it is contained to only affect the target of your attack (your choice on hit).
+If the spell targets an area greater than a 10-foot Cube, it takes effect as a 15-foot :aoe-cone: Cone originating from you, which must include your target, or it is contained to only affect the target of your attack (your choice on hit).

 :spell-level-0: ***Cantrips***

-:   You do not deal the damage of the cantrip along with the damage of your weapon attack.
+The Cantrip does not deal damage.
 Instead, your weapon attack deals the damage type dealt by the cantrip, and applies the cantrip's additional effects, other than damage, on hit.

 :spell-concentration: ***Concentration***

-:   If the spell requires your concentration, you must concentrate on it as soon as it takes effect on hit.
+If the spell requires your concentration, you must concentrate on it as soon as it takes effect on hit.

 :d20-save: ***Saving Throw***

-:   If the spell requires a saving throw when cast, the target makes the first save at a :d20-disadv: **Disadvantage** on hit.
-If you score a Critical Hit on the attack, the target automatically fails the save.
+If the spell requires a saving throw when cast, the target makes the first save at a :d20-disadv: Disadvantage on hit.
+On a Critical Hit, the target automatically fails the save.
 Other target (if any) make this save as normal.

 :d20-attack: ***Attack Roll***

-:   If the spell requires an attack roll, it instantly take effect when you hit with a weapon attack.
+If the spell requires an attack roll, it instantly take effect when you hit with a weapon attack.

 ### Level 3: Arcane Regeneration